All Episodes

 I did one last week.

-I do now and then.
+I do know now and then.

 I barely know where to begin with you.

-You know, radio's wonderful.
+You know, radio is wonderful.

-We have the luxury of time with radio and we don't have to do anything too quickly or nothing's really pre-planned.
+We have the luxury of time with radio, and we don't have to do anything too quickly, or nothing's really pre-planned.

-So I think what I'd like to do is to ask you Everything you can remember about your father.
+So I think what I'd like to do is to ask you everything you can remember about your father.

 Were the two of you close, Edgar?